magento/merchdocs/src/catalog/product-create-configurable.md

 ### Step 2: Choose the attribute set

 The [attribute set]({% link stores/attribute-sets.md %}) determines the selection of fields that are used in the product.
 The attribute set that is used in the following example has attributes for color and size.
-The name of the attribute set is indicated at the top of the page, and is initially set to `Default`.
+The name of the attribute set is indicated at the top of the page and is initially set to `Default`.

 1. To choose the attribute set for the product, click the field at the top of the page and do one of the following:

-    - In the **Search** box, enter the name of the attribute set.
+    - For **Search**, enter the name of the attribute set.
     - In the list, choose the attribute set that you want to use.

     The form is updated to reflect the change.

-1. If you need to add an additional attribute to the attribute set, click <span class="btn">Add Attribute</span> and follow the instruction in [Adding an Attribute]({% link catalog/product-attributes-add.md %}).
+1. If you need to add an additional attribute to the attribute set, click <span class="btn">Add Attribute</span> and follow the instructions in [Adding an Attribute]({% link catalog/product-attributes-add.md %}).

     ![]({% link images/images/product-create-choose-attribute-set.png %}){: .zoom}
     _Choose Template_